frudman/log0/README.md

 #### Custom Formatting
 // - setFormatter: takes args or computed string and returns string or nothing
 //      - also acts as a filter (i.e. return undefined to NOT log an entry)

+#### Redirect Console.Log

+#### Root Log Output
+// DEFAULT LOG is done to main console
+// ALL OTHER LOGGING (i.e. new streams) done to files: is that correct???

+log() or log0() goto console always
+ALL OTHER go to streams: log.xyz()

+in other words:
+log(...)
+ALWAYS goes to main/primary console log.abc(...)
+NEVER goes to main/primary console: need log0 viewer (on another terminal window) to view it

+#### App-specific Logging

+If no appID, use log0

+If setApp, do early on
+can only do this ONCE per runtime per app

+#### Recycling
+// ALL log files recycled (deleted/restarted) after certain size (else would grow to LARGE SIZES quickly)

 #### Sync or Async Mode